3DFin/3DFin/README.md

 3DFin is a free software for automatic computation of tree parameters in terrestrial point clouds.
 It offers the users a quick, ease-of-use interface to load their forest plots and generate tree metrics with just a few clicks.

-3DFin is available as a standalone program, which can be downloaded in _Download_ and as a _CloudCompare plugin_.
+3DFin is available as a standalone program, which can be downloaded from [Releases](https://github.com/3DFIN/3DFIN/releases/).
+From there, simply click on __3DFin.exe__.

 Be sure to check the [Documentation](https://github.com/3DFIN/3DFIN/blob/main/src/three_d_fin/assets/documentation.pdf), which features detailed explanations on how the program works and an User manual.

-# Download

-To download the latest version of 3DFin, simply click on the link below:

-_Download_

-# CloudCompare plugin
+# Further releases

-3DFin is also available as a plugin in [CloudCompare](https://www.danielgm.net/cc/).
+Good news!
+Soon, 3DFin will also be available as a plugin in [CloudCompare](https://www.danielgm.net/cc/).
 CloudCompare is the largest, most used, free software for 3D point cloud visualization and manipulation.

-# QGIS plugin

-Good news!
-Soon, 3DFin will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.
+It will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.

 # Acknowledgement